sparkflows/sparkflows-docs/docs/hpe/admin-guide/sparkflows_setup.rst

 #.
 Download the Sparkflows TAR file and extract its contents.

-.. note:: The latest Sparkflows TAR will be shared by Sparkflows Team.
+.. note:: The latest Sparkflows TAR will be shared by Sparkflows.

 Step 2 : Install Sparkflows
 ---------------